 In Vietnamese, the same diacritic would indicate a high rising tone.

+1.1 Latin Script as Represented in Unicode

 As represented in Unicode, the Latin script has some identical glyphs, for example, 0259 ə (schwa) and 01DD ǝ (turned e).
-The following glyphs belong to both the Latin and Cyrillic scripts: А, В, Е, Ѕ, I, Ј, К, М, О, С, Т, У, and Х (this is a non-exhaustive list of the Cyrillic variants).
-In the case of H and P it should be noted that they represent N and R sounds in Cyrillic.
+The following glyphs belong to both the Latin and Cyrillic scripts: А, В, Е, Ѕ, I, Ј, К, М, О, С, Т, У, and Х (this is a non-exhaustive list).
+In the case of H and P, which also belong to both alphabets, it should be noted that they represent N and R sounds in Cyrillic.

-A letter with two diacritics, for example, ḉ may be typically represented in several ways in Unicode – as a precomposed form (U+1E09), or as the letter and the first diacritic with the second added (U+0107 ć + U+0327 ̧ COMBINING CEDILLA), or with the letter and the second diacritic with the second diacritic added (U+00E7 ç + 0301 / COMBINING ACUTE ACCENT).
+A letter with two diacritics, for example, ḉ, may be typically represented in several ways in Unicode – as a precomposed form (U+1E09), or as the letter and the first diacritic with the second added (U+0107 ć + U+0327 ̧ COMBINING CEDILLA), or with the letter and the second diacritic with the second diacritic added (U+00E7 ç + 0301 / COMBINING ACUTE ACCENT).

 It is possible that combining marks may be required for some languages in widespread modern use.

-Code points must be in contemporary use, and must not be punctuation, or solely for historical, religious text or other specialist use.

-To determine whether a code point is in a language in modern use, websites such as Ethnologue including EGIDS (Expanded Graded Intergenerational Disruption Scale), Omniglot and Unicode (especially the Common Locale Data Repository) and Wikipedia were used.
-Other major criteria include the number of speakers and whether there exists a modern literature or newspapers in the language.

-1.1 Target Script for the Proposed Generation Panel
+1.2 Target Script for the Proposed Generation Panel

-Latin script has the following specifications:
+The Latin script has the following specifications:

 ISO 15924 code: Latn